Articles

 A Tribute to the Cambridge Independent.
 This is part two of a two-part story written by Cambridge Historical Society committee member Carole Hughes.
 Editors came and went but Gordon Chesterman made a huge input.
 Eventually…

-Read MoreCambridge Te Oko Horoi History Talk Series
+Read MoreCambridge History Talk Series in partnership with U3A

-In partnership with U3A Cambridge Museum and Historical Society is thrilled to announce a new partnership with U3A which will include three lectures a year focussing on the history of Cambridge and the Waikato…
+Cambridge Museum and Historical Society partners with U3A to provide three lectures a year focussing on the history of Cambridge and the Waikato region.
+Meetings are free for Friends of the Museum and are…

 Read MoreThe Police Force in Cambridge